ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 # Parameter that is not associated with any component
 VirtualParameter("HEIGHT", "mm")
 ```
-Crates a parameter called `HEIGHT` and has "mm" as a unit of distance.
+Creates a parameter called `HEIGHT` and has "mm" as a unit of distance.

 ```Python
 # Parameter that directly wraps a motor value